 #3 Millennials work hard, but only when it benefits them

-Work-life balance is important, which means Millennals won’t work hard for the sole sake to impress their employer.
-They will sacrifice balance, but only occasionally and if it’s aligned with their plan of self-development.
+Work-life balance is important, which means Millennials won’t work hard for the sole sake to impress their employer.
+They will sacrifice balance, but only occasionally, and if it’s aligned with their plan of self-development.
 95% are “motivated to work harder when they know where their work is going.

 93% want a job where they can be themselves.